 If these screening protocols are passed, the visit can go ahead and you will be given a mask to wear throughout your time on campus by our reception staff.

-You will then be directed to the location where you will who will have been given the location by a nurse.
+You will then be directed by a nurse to the location you will have previously been given.

 We are very grateful to our service users and their supporters for their patience and understanding with these restrictions, which are in place to best protect everyone’s health.